 - Proof of fault from the police report

 - Let the Evidence Tell the Story

-Gathering evidence after a crash is one of the most important steps to help you to prove that the other driver was at fault in your car accident claim:
+Gathering evidence after a crash is one of the most important steps to help you to win the case and show the at-fault driver should be found negligent in your car accident claim: